Thomas Gibson Bowles: Political career

 At the 1892 general election, he was elected as Conservative Party Member of Parliament for King's Lynn and served in the House of Commons until losing his seat at the 1906 election.
 He was re-elected at the January 1910 as a Liberal, but lost his seat again at the December 1910 election.
 He stood in the 1916 Harborough by-election as an independent.

+Litigation

+In 1912, Bowles brought (and personally argued) a claim in the High Court against the Bank of England, in which he succeed in establishing that the long-standing practice of informally collecting income tax before the act of Parliament imposing it for the year had been passed was unlawful.
+This led to the passing of the Provisional Collection of Taxes Act 1913 (3 & 4 Geo.
+5. c.
+3), which for the first time authorised taxes to be collected on the basis of Budget resolutions passed by the House of Commons (a procedure that remains in place to this day).

 Personal life

-In 1875, he married Jessica Evans-Gordon (1852–1887), daughter of Gen. Charles Evans-Gordon (1813–1901), a descendant of the Lochinvar branch of Clan Gordon, by his wife Catherine (née Rose), daughter of Rev. Alexander Rose and Janet McIntosh of Inverness.
+In 1875, he married Jessica Evans Gordon (1852–1887), the sister of William Evans-Gordon MP, and daughter of Maj.-Gen. Charles Spalding Evans Gordon (1813–1901), a descendant of the Lochinvar branch of Clan Gordon, by his wife Catherine Rose, daughter of Rev. Alexander Rose and Janet Mackintosh, of Inverness.
 Before her death in 1887, they were the parents of: